cyverse/DSIMetrics/README.md

 Cronjob script results are logged at /home/austinmedina/DataLabMetrics/logging

 Current behavior for `zoomProcessingAttendance.py`: If a workshop is scheduled to occur on a certain date, then the script will execute every hour starting at 12:30 am.
 The script hits the Zoom API and returns the names of attendees in the Zoom session.
 This data goes into a Postgresql database.
+It appears the script is looking for the most recent Zoom meeting to pull data from.

 Our workshops are typically back-to-back, e.g., Geospatial is 2-3pm and Bioinformatics is 3-4pm using the same Zoom meeting.

 ### PostgreSQL